myhomeiot/esphome-components/README.md

     entity_category: config
 ```

-Add the following to your custom configuration in Home Assistant ( or preferably add the following to Helpers )
+Add the following to your custom configuration in Home Assistant.

 ```yaml
 # Home Assistant